 Then came the sewage backups, and you could no longer put this project on the backburner.
 Now, in addition to a plumbing system out of whack, you’re facing the prospect of excavators tearing up your pristine landscaping -- also a major bummer.

 But repairing your sewer line doesn’t necessarily require a big, messy dig.
 There’s a way to access the pipe’s damaged section, with only minimal disruption to your property.
 It’s called a trenchless sewer line repair.

 Before the advent of no-dig sewer line repairs, plumbing companies would use excavators and shovels to carve long trenches into the ground to replace the pipe.
 It was messy, expensive, and took days to complete.
 The process sometimes required rerouting traffic away from the digging site.

 A trenchless repair can use several different approaches to take much of the hassle out of the equation.

-Cured-in-place pipelining: A machine blows a resin-saturated liner through the damaged pipe.
+- Cured-in-place pipelining: A machine blows a resin-saturated liner through the damaged pipe.
 The liner cures in place, rehabilitating the drainage pipe.
-The liner is a slightly smaller diameter of the pipe, but this will not impact performance.
+The liner is a slightly smaller diameter than the pipe, but this will not impact performance.